Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 The head of any mission.
 All sections following this one will be assigned to this mission.
 This also means you can put multiple `Mission` into one file with their respective following contents.

 To offer a mission on a Mission Board on bases, set at least `offer_type` and one base in `offer_bases`.
 The `initstate` will be ignored for those missions.
 A mission from the Mission Board will be only started once the mission was accepted.
-The player accepting the mission will be automatically added to the label `player` for further reference in the mission.
+The player and group members accepting the mission will be automatically added to the label `players` for further reference in the mission.

 - `nickname` The name of the mission.
 Used for admin commands and debug output.
     1. `STRING` The name.
 Must be unique among all missions on the server.